Table of contents of the article:

 - AF_INET: communication between remote hosts, via the Internet;

-Unix Domain Socket
+Unix Domain Sockets

 Un local domain socket o local socket, in computer science, we mean one end of a channel interprocess communication similar to a network connection, but based on sharing data in the file system.
 Since this communication channel is not implemented on network protocols, it can only be used for communication between processes residing on the same host.
-Local sockets of this kind are found in the POSIX and Unix operating systems, and are known in each of these contexts with specific names, such as Unix domain socket (Unix domain socket) or POSIX local IPC socket (POSIX local IPC socket).
+Local sockets of this kind are found in the POSIX and Unix operating systems, and are known in each of these contexts with specific names, such as Unix domain socket (Unix domain sockets) or POSIX local IPC socket (POSIX local IPC sockets).